 TABLE OF CONTENTS

-- What is a Recruitment Process Policy?
+- What Is a Recruitment Process Policy?

 - Benefits of a Recruitment Process Policy

-- What to include in a Recruitment Process Policy
+- What to Include in a Recruitment Process Policy

 - How Factorial can help with your Recruitment Process